davidkellis/able/README.md

 2. Anonymous function syntax
 3. Lambda expression syntax

-The return type may be omitted from a function definition unless type inference is unable to determine what the return type should be, in which case the return type must be explicitly provided.

-In the two syntaxes that provide a means to capture an optional type parameter list - named function syntax and anonymous function syntax - the type parameter list may also capture constraints on type parameters.

 Function types are denoted with the syntax:
 ```
 (<parameter type>, <parameter type>, <parameter type>, ...) -> <return type>